rbprado/Ruby-MongoDB-VMs/README.md

 ### Tutorial:

-NOTE: The command "vagrant up" can took 1 hour to run.
+NOTE: The command "vagrant up" can take 1 hour to run.

 Basicaly you have to run the following commands: